alexander-mikhailov/techlead_project/README.md

 A solution which is implemented using spring RestTemplate http client and Ribbon cline side balancer.

 ### How to
-Run 2+ instances of import-service and check logs to see processing-service routes requests.
+* Run 2+ instances of import-service
+* Run 1+ instances of processing-service
+* Check in the log processing-service routes requests

 ### Issues
 * Faced the problem of routing a request to a specific host within the bound requests from processing-service to import-service, since acknowledge the request should be sent to the service from which the read request came from.